ldionne/cppnow-2014-mpl11/README.md

 This repository contains my presentation for C++Now 2014.

 The presentation is based on [reveal.js](https://github.com/hakimel/reveal.js).

 ## Basic usage
-Open index.html with your browser.
+Go to https://ldionne.github.io/mpl11-cppnow-2014 or open index.html with your browser.

 ## Advanced usage
 ```sh